opulo-inc/ohai/docs/v4-upgrade-parts/lumenpnp-toolhead-asm-v4/index.md

 hide:
   - toc
   - navigation
+zoduki: true
 ---

 # LumenPnP v4 Toolhead Kit

-## Purpose

-The purpose of this work instructions is to document the assembly process for the LumenPnP v4 Toolhead Kit.

 ## Instructions

+### Prepare the Toolhead Components

+The purpose of this work instruction is to document the assembly process for the LumenPnP v4 Toolhead Kit.

-- Collect a `nozzle-holder` from inventory and confirm it meets the following QC requirements
+* Collect a `nozzle-holder` from inventory and confirm it meets the following QC requirements
     - Appears lubricated
     - Moves smoothly and in a straight path when actuated manually
     - Springs back to the extended position after being depressed by hand

-- Collect a `nozzle-camera-mask` from inventory and confirm it is able to slide onto a `nozzle-holder` without requiring excessive force
+* Collect a `nozzle-camera-mask` from inventory and confirm it is able to slide onto a `nozzle-holder` without requiring excessive force

     !!!warning "If installation requires the use of an arbor press..."
         You may proceed by pressing the `nozzle-holder` and `nozzle-camera-mask` together for the customer.

     ![alt text](img/IMG_0481.webp)

+### Package and Label the Kit

-- Package the following items into a `4x6-esd-bag` before sealing it shut
+* Package the following items into a `4x6-esd-bag` before sealing it shut
     - `spare-o-ring-set`
     - `NEMA11-hollow-shaft-stepper`
     - `silicone-grease-packet`